 See Related: The Complete Backpacking Checklist for Travelers

 What is the ideal size of a travel backpack for Europe?

 If you’re seeking a carry-on backpack, keep it under 40 liters to ensure it will work on all airlines.
 To ensure it will fit under the seat or in the overhead compartment, it also should measure less than 22 x 14 x 9 inches.

 If you are willing to check your backpack, you can carry a larger backpack.
 If you plan to do extended hiking, you probably will seek a 50L or 60L pack.

 Are there gender-specific travel backpacks for Europe trips?

-Yes, a few of our best backpacks for Europe have separate styles for women and men.
+Yes, a few of our best European backpacks have separate styles for women and men.
 It’s not virtue signaling, either.

-Should I opt for a wheeled backpack or a regular backpack for my trip to Europe?
+Should I opt for a wheeled backpack or a regular one for my European trip?

 Both wheeled backpacks and regular backpacks have advantages and disadvantages.
-If you anticipate that you’ll have trouble carrying your backpack, then opting for wheels may be sensible.
+If you anticipate having trouble carrying your backpack, opting for wheels may be sensible.

-That said, some of the smaller and older European cities lack the infrastructure to accommodate wheeled backpacks.
-One option may be to choose a regular backpack that can attach to a rolling bag handle.
-Ultimately, only you can decide which option will be the perfect backpack for you.
+Some smaller and older European cities lack the infrastructure to accommodate wheeled backpacks.
+One option may be a regular backpack that can attach to a rolling bag handle.
+Ultimately, only you can decide which option will be the perfect backpack.